Lapin0t/phd-manuscript/main/02_games.typ

-To define weak bisimilarity, we will follow a similar route to strong bisimilarity, reusing the action relator, but when defining the monotone endo-map, we will insert a gagdet, allowing to skip over a finite number of silent moves.
+To define weak bisimilarity, we will follow a similar route to strong bisimilarity, reusing the action relator, but when defining the monotone endo-map, we will insert a gadget, allowing to skip over a finite number of silent moves.
 Let us define this gadget.
 For readability, we will define a shorthand for trees where the top layer of actions has been exposed:

-#tom[Environnement notation?]
+#tom[Environment notation?]
 $ itree.tp_Sigma th R := itree.F_Sigma th R th (itree.t_Sigma th R) $

 #definition[Eating Relation][